Modernism at it's finest

 Attack

 A bomb exploded in the house that Joaquim and Pepa had in the Boca de la Mina.
 The authorship is unknown.
-Although there is no human damage to be regretted, the merchant is very frightened and goes to live with his wife in Barcelona.
+Although there was no human damage to be regretted, the merchant was very frightened and went to Barcelona to live with his wife.
 They often go down to Reus to supervise the works and visit the family.

 1908